bbroklyn/Map-Searcher-Discord/README.md

 # Future updates:
-- We are about to re-write some commands, make better code optimization and make bot usable for `CS:S` as well.
+- We are about to re-write some commands, make better code optimization and make new commands.